 - It provides insight into your brand mission and values — from the event experience to your team’s involvement

 - Those who purchase a ticket already show a level of commitment and loyalty you can nurture at the event to drive more repeat bookings

 - You can give back to the community with a giveaway, donation, or just by showing everyone a good time

 Although hosting an event can be a massive undertaking, doing something special for your guests and community in the slow season will pay off.
 Good karma goes a long way.

 Along with taking online bookings, you can try selling gift cards on your website.
 In fact, running a gift certificate campaign is a great seasonal marketing strategy.
 That’s because you can tailor your digital gift cards to whatever holiday lands in your off season.

 For example, many tour and activity operators in the northern hemisphere close down around December.
 But that’s a prime time to promote gift certificates.
 Holiday shoppers are on the hunt, and right now, experiential gift cards are trending.

-Every annual holiday — even random ones like National Cat Day — presents an opportunity to sell gift cards online.
+Every annual holiday — even random ones like National Cat Day — presents an opportunity to sell gift certificate experiences.
 No matter the season, this marketing strategy gives you a chance to make money all year long, especially since most gift cards go unused.